9/11 remembrance events in the Quad Cities for the 20th anniversary

 With the 20th anniversary of the September 11 attacks on the horizon, area organizations are holding events to honor the occasion.

-Community groups of all kids are holding commemorative events to remember the 2,977 American loves lost in the attack and the heroism and sacrifices made by first responders.
+Community groups of all kids are holding commemorative events to remember the 2,977 American lives lost in the attack and the heroism and sacrifices made by first responders.

 City of Silvis 9/11 Remembrance Ceremony